sl-design-system/components/website/src/categories/components/inline-message/usage.md

 ## When not to use

 ### Critical information
 Avoid using inline messages for critical system-level messages such as errors (e.g. loss of functionality).
 For critical messages, a component that partially or fully interrupts the user experience is more appropriate.
+Inline messages are not suitable for conveying critical system-level messages, such as errors or significant loss of functionality.
+Critical alerts require immediate attention and should not be buried within the regular flow of content.
+Users need a more prominent and disruptive notification to address critical issues.
+For critical messages, consider using components that partially or fully interrupt the user experience, such as a [dialog](/categories/components/dialog/) or banner.
+These ensure that users cannot miss important information.

 ### Single input
-Avoid using inline messages to add context to a single input (e.g. text input).
-Use a hint instead.
+Avoid using inline messages to add context to a single input field (e.g., a text input).
+Inline messages are meant to provide additional context or supporting information related to UI elements.
+However, for a single input, they can clutter the interface and distract users from their primary task.
+Instead of inline messages, use [hints](/categories/components/form-field/) to guide users.
+Hints can be less intrusive and provide concise instructions without overwhelming the user.

 </section>